Little People, Big Fun: A Brief History of Fisher-Price Little People

 The Lucky Seven

 Many vintage Little People have names.
 The seven main figures that made up the basic Play Family line included, Mom, Dad, boys Pee Wee and Butch, girls Patty and Penny, and everyone's favorite, Lucky the dog.
 Of course kids never used these names; they just substituted in whatever they liked.
-For example, Fisher-Price had named the dog Snoopy and Fido at various times.
-But when they found out that kids were calling him Lucky instead, they decided not to fight it any longer and just made that his official name.
+At various times, Fisher-Price had named the dog Snoopy or Fido, but when they found out that kids were calling him Lucky instead, they decided not to fight it any longer and just made that his official name.

 Playsets Pack in the Fun

 The key to Little People's success has always been the playset.
 For one price, kids got figures, accessories, a vehicle, and a building they could use as the basis for their tiny adventures.
-In 1968 The Play Family Farm was introduced, the first “Play and Carry” set where all the pieces could be stored inside the main building and carried by the plastic handle on the roof.
+The Play Family Farm was introduced in 1968, the first “Play and Carry” set where all the pieces could be stored inside the main building and carried by the plastic handle on the roof.
 This $9.99 set (about $60 today) also marked the debut of the ingenious and infamous “Moo-ooo door,” a mechanism that sounded like lowing cattle when you opened the barn door.

 It was 15 years after the Sesame Street set debuted that Fisher-Price partnered with McDonald's to release their next licensed playset.
 In 1990, just before the peg body type was redesigned, a Mickey D's restaurant set was packaged with Little People versions of Ronald McDonald and the Hamburglar.
 When the figure design changed to the Chunky body a year later, the McDonald's set changed with it.
 And when the Chunky sales dropped, so did the sales of the McDonald's set, meaning it was only on the market for a couple of years before it was discontinued.